Ryder Surname Meaning, History & Origin

-Ryder Surname Genealogy
+Ryder Surname Meaning

 Ryder could also have been the name for a messenger or a mounted warrior – from the Old English word ridere, meaning “to ride,” or from the old German word rutter of similar meaning.
 An old song went as follows:

 - “Rutterkyn has come into our town

 - In a cloak without coat or gown

 - Save a rugged hood to cover his crown

 The main spellings today are Ryder and Rider.
 German and Dutch equivalent names are Ridder and Ritter.
 The name here may also have originated from an area known as Reiderland on the German/Dutch border.

-Ryder Resources on
+Ryder Surname Resources on The Internet

 - The Estate of William Ryther